 Double Heart by Up Up Creative

-Especially in 2020, artists have taken to painting their beautiful works of art in all sorts of ways.
-In large urban cities and small rural neighborhoods, artists are making beautiful art on exterior walls.
+Especially in 2020, artists took to painting their beautiful works of art in all sorts of ways.
+In large urban cities and small rural neighborhoods, artists have created beautiful art on exterior walls.
 These are sometimes called wall murals or wall graffiti and come in many different artistic designs and colors.
 You may already know of one nearby, or you may have to search the internet to find a new spot.
-Either way, discovering an amazing outdoor wall mural, taking your family photos in front, and paring it with a cool Christmas card design, will make for a stunning family Christmas photoshoot idea.
+Either way, discovering an amazing outdoor wall mural, taking your family photos in front, and pairing it with a cool Christmas card design, will make for a stunning 2021 family Christmas photoshoot idea.

 Looking for the perfect holiday prop for kids?
-Pose with them in a wheelbarrow or wagon for a rustic look, fit for the season.
+Pose with them in a wheelbarrow or wagon for a rustic look, fit for the season and super-cute Christmas family picture ideas.
 No matter your backdrop, a wagon is a perfect prop for a Christmas photo featuring your young children, and they will stay comfortable with a place to sit.
 You can even play off the colors of the wheelbarrow to make coordinating everyone’s outfits a breeze.

 Looking for a more classic vibe?
 You may want to consider a black and white theme as one of your family Christmas photoshoot ideas.
 A black and white photo is the perfect choice for a timeless Christmas photo that can be cherished for years to come.
 Black and white photos also pair well with colored Christmas card templates of any style.
 So if you have your eye on a bold card design, maybe a black and white photo is the right idea!
 We even have some black and white holiday card designs you can pair the photo with.

 Does your family love to have fun together?
 Christmas family photos don’t need to be stiff and posed.
 Showcase your family’s personality in your holiday photo this year with some movement!
 Not only is this a great way to share the joy of the holiday season, but it's also a perfect solution for camera-shy family members.
 Not sure how to pose?
 Have a dance party!
+Jump in the air!
+Start a pillow fight!
+There are a lot of easy active Christmas card picture ideas.
 Friends and family will love your vibrant photo, and you won’t have to stress over how to pose everyone together.

 Best Year Ever by Amy Payne

 Sometimes the perfect location for your Christmas photo is right out your front door!
 Feature the warmth of your loving home on the front of your holiday card this year.
 Why waste a bunch of time this holiday season searching for the perfect setting?
 Just head to your front porch (and watch your favorite Christmas movie later as a family with the time you saved).
 This is also a perfect photo idea if you are moving during the holidays.
 Combine your moving announcement with your holiday card seamlessly with this front porch photo, and shop our holiday moving announcements for a chic “we’ve moved” holiday card.
-It can be a creative juxtaposition to showcase a simple picture on the front porch inside an elegantly framed gold foil card design.
+It can be a creative juxtaposition to showcase a simple picture taken on the front porch inside the card and an elegantly framed gold foil card design on the front.